 Over the last 20 years, more men are being diagnosed with prostate cancer at an early stage, when the cancer is highly curable.
 A separate article discusses screening tests for prostate cancer.
 (See "Patient information: Prostate cancer screening (Beyond the Basics)".)

 This article discusses symptoms, diagnosis, and treatment of stage I to III prostate cancer.
 Treatment of advanced prostate cancer is discussed separately.
 (See "Patient information: Treatment for advanced prostate cancer (Beyond the Basics)".)
 More detailed information about early-stage prostate cancer is available by subscription.
-(See "Initial approach to low-risk clinically localized prostate cancer".)
+(See "Initial approach to low- and very low-risk clinically localized prostate cancer".)

 PROSTATE CANCER SYMPTOMS